Advocacy

 Building boardwalk at Mason Farm

-New Hope Audubon advocates for birds and other wildlife in Chatham, Durham, and Orange Counties in North Carolina.
+New Hope Bird Alliance advocates for birds and other wildlife in Chatham, Durham, and Orange Counties in North Carolina.
 By engaging at the local and state levels, our membership aims to protect vital natural resources, including the native habitats that make our region unique.
 These resources include waterways, green spaces, forests, and rural buffers, as well as the human landscapes that play a role in supporting wildlife.

-New Hope Audubon is the steward of two internationally designated Important Bird Areas: Jordan Lake and the Eno River.
+New Hope Bird Alliance is the steward of two internationally designated Important Bird Areas: Jordan Lake and the Eno River.
 These areas provide critical habitat for regional bird populations and eastern migrants, as well as reptiles, mammals, and other wildlife.
 In addition, our area of the Piedmont is home to several vulnerable bird species, including Chimney Swift, Prothonotary Warbler, and Wood Thrush.

 Stay In Touch

-’Like’ our Facebook Page to see announcements; join our Facebook Group to share photos, events, and questions; follow us on Instagram; get email announcements of our activities; join our Meetup Group.
-Pick your service(s) and never miss out on New Hope Audubon news!
+’Like’ our Facebook Page to see announcements; join our Facebook Group to share photos, events, and questions; follow us on Instagram; get email announcements of our activities.
+Pick your service(s) and never miss out on New Hope Bird Alliance news!